gymk/Study-CPP/virtual/Readme.md

 ## vptr

-A single pointer to the associated virtual table is inserted within each class object, traditionally refered as _vptr_
+A single pointer to the associated virtual table is inserted within each class object, traditionally referred as _vptr_

 ## Books